manwestc/manwestc.github.io/_portfolio/portfolio-2.md

 #### **Fitting the Model**
 The `fit` method trains the model on the tabular data and prepares it for image generation.

 ```python
 model.fit(data)
 ```
-**Parameters**:
-- **data**: A path to a CSV file or a Pandas DataFrame containing the features and targets.
-  - The target column must be the last column.

 #### **Generating Synthetic Images**
 The `transform` method generates and saves synthetic images in a specified folder.
 It requires the model to be fitted first.

 ```python
 model.transform(data, folder)
 ```
-**Parameters**:
-- **data**: A path to a CSV file or a Pandas DataFrame containing the features and targets.
-  - The target column must be the last column.
-- **folder**: Path to the folder where the synthetic images will be saved.

 #### **Combining Fit and Transform**
 The `fit_transform` method combines the training and image generation steps.
 It fits the model to the data and generates synthetic images in one step.

 ```python
 model.fit_transform(data, folder)
 ```
-**Parameters**:
-- **data**: A path to a CSV file or a Pandas DataFrame containing the features and targets.
-  - The target column must be the last column.
-- **folder**: Path to the folder where the synthetic images will be saved.

 #### Notes:
 - **The model must be fitted** before using the `transform` method.
 If the model isn't fitted, a `RuntimeError` will be raised.